 We still have a serious issue in the black community when it comes to mental health issues.
 Even though all races go through mental illness, many black people are still in denial, shame, or lack knowledge on the subject.

-Did you know that African Americans living below poverty are three times more likely to report serious psychological distress than those living in poverty?
+Did you know that African Americans living at or below poverty are three times more likely to report serious psychological distress than those living in poverty?
 We are also 20 percent more likely to experience serious mental health problems than the rest of the general population.

 With that being said, we still have a very low rate of going to see a therapist.
 Many in the black community still believe that mental illness is just a white man’s disease, which is totally untrue.